hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 There is a fair chance that your query is not the only one running on the database.
 Other queries might be blocking it, or it might not have the same amount of resources available as in your test environment.
 Furthermore, your application might run the query several times in parallel, which, again, can starve the database of resources.
-Always try to test the scenario that is closest to production.
+Try to emulate production scenario.
 If the query is supposed to run 50 times in parallel, run it 100 times in parallel to make sure that the database can handle it.

 In postgres, you can list active queries with this command: